massie/avrotuples/README.md

 ### Recursive schemas break Parquet

 There is a known issue with Avro/Parquet and recursive schemas.
 Avro tuples use a recursive schema in order to support nesting.

-## Using Avro tuples in your project

-For now, you can use [JitPack](https://jitpack.io/#massie/avrotuples/) to add `avrotuples` as a dependency in your Maven project.
-In the future, `avrotuples` will likely be published to Maven Central.

 ## License